OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/ta/adosc.md

 ---
 title: adosc
-description: The Accumulation/Distribution Oscillator, also known as adosc or the Chaikin Oscillator, is a momentum indicator that considers both the strength of price moves and the underlying buying and selling pressure during a certain period.
+description: "The Accumulation/Distribution Oscillator, also known as adosc or the" Chaikin Oscillator, is a momentum indicator that considers both the strength of price moves and the underlying buying and selling pressure during a certain period.
   Readings above zero signify net buying pressure, while those below zero signal net